- My credit card was declined; what happened?

 There are a couple of reasons why your card was declined.
 Sometimes, it can be as simple as an incorrect credit card number, wrong CVC, and/or wrong expiration date.
-Usually, when one of these are incorrect, you will see a red exclamation mark next to the field causing the problem.
+Make sure you verify that you've entered your credit card information correctly.
+Once you get that fixed, just give it another try.

-If everything is correct, but you still have trouble trying to make the purchase, then it may be an issue on your credit card company's side that they'll need to resolve.
-Your first step is to contact them.
-Declines can happen for a variety of reasons, and they usually do not relate to the account balance at all.
+Declines can happen for a variety of reasons.
 When we submit a charge to your bank, they have automated systems that determine whether or not to accept the charge.
 These systems take various signals into account, such as your spending habits, account balance, and card information like the expiration date and CVC.
 Since these signals are constantly changing, a previously successful card might be declined in the future.
-Even if all of the card information is correct, and you've previously had a successful payment, a future charge can still be declined by a bank’s overzealous fraud systems.
-A quick call to them to confirm that your attempted purchases were authorized should resolve the issue and remove the block.
+Even if all of the card information is correct, and even if you've previously had a successful payment, a future charge can still be declined by a bank’s fraud systems.
+A quick call to your bank to confirm that your attempted purchases were authorized should resolve the issue and remove the block.
+Make sure you mention that your Creative Market transactions specifically are being declined so they are more likely to see and remove the block.

-Once they inform you the issue has been resolved, you'll be okay to try your purchase again.
+Once your bank informs you that the issue has been resolved, go ahead and try your purchase again.
 If you've done all this and the problem persists, please contact us and we'll look into the issue.